lyft/lyft-node-samples/map-driver-eta/README.md

 ## Registration
 - Create a Lyft Developer [account](https://www.lyft.com/developers).
 - Once registered, create a new Lyft [application](https://www.lyft.com/developers/manage).
-- Your new application will be assigned a Client ID and a Client Token.
+- Your new application will be assigned a Client ID and a Client Secret.

 You will also need to [sign up](https://www.mapbox.com/signup/) for a Mapbox developer account and generate an API key.